TamaraAbells/web/POSTING_GUIDELINES.md

 If you are posting any conceptual product, it must be past the planning stage.
 It should have an official physical prototype announced.

+If you share a generic product, the moderator (or team) will hide your hunt post.
+If you keep sharing generic products multiple times, the team can blacklist your account in order to protect the voting reward pool.

+Circulating posts (meaning that a hunter keeps posting different version or products from the one brand/company/website source) are also not allowed.
+This behaviour will lead your account to be blacklisted.

 ## 3. Product Link
 We only accept these four product links (Your post will be delisted if you include other websites than those listed below):